vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--cln`

-The network that the VCH uses to generate the Docker API.
-The Docker API only uses this network.
+A port group on which the VCH will make the Docker API available to Docker clients.
+Docker clients use this network to issue Docker API requests to the VCH.

 If not specified, the VCH uses the public network for client traffic.
-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

-<pre>--client-network <i>network_name</i></pre>
+<pre>--client-network <i>port_group_name</i></pre>

-Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.
+Wrap the port group name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

-<pre>--client-network '<i>network name</i>'</pre>
+<pre>--client-network '<i>port group name</i>'</pre>

 <a name="public-network"></a>
 ### `--public-network` ###

-Short name: `--en`
+Short name: `--pn`

-The network for containers to use to connect to the Internet.
+A port group for containers to use to connect to the Internet.
 VCHs use the public network to pull container images, for example from https://hub.docker.com/.
-Container VMs use the public network to publish network services.
-If you define the public network, you can deploy containers directly on the public interface.
+Containers that use use port mapping expose network services on the public interface.

+**NOTE**: vSphere Integrated Containers Engine adds a new capability to Docker that allows you to directly map containers to a network by using the `--container-network` option.
+This is the recommended way to deploy container services.

 If not specified, containers use the default VM Network for public network traffic.
-If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.
+If you specify an invalid port group name, `vic-machine create` fails and suggests valid port groups.

-<pre>--public-network <i>network_name</i></pre>
+<pre>--public-network <i>port_group</i></pre>

 Wrap the network name in single quotes (') on Mac OS and Linux and in double quotes (") on Windows if it includes spaces.

-<pre>--public-network '<i>network name</i>'</pre>
+<pre>--public-network '<i>port group name</i>'</pre>

 <a name="management-network"></a>
 ### `--management-network` ###

 Short name: `--mn`

-The network that the VCH uses to communicate with vCenter Server and ESXi hosts.
+A port group that the VCH uses to communicate with vCenter Server and ESXi hosts.
 Container VMs use this network to communicate with the VCH.

 **IMPORTANT**: Because the management network provides access to your vSphere environment, and because container VMs use this network to communicate with the VCH, always use a secure network for the management network.
-Ideally, use separate networks for the management network and the container network.

 When you create a VCH, `vic-machine create` checks that the firewall on ESXi hosts allows connections to port 2377 from the management network of the VCH.
 If access to port 2377 on ESXi hosts is subject to IP address restrictions, and if those restrictions block access to the management network interface, `vic-machine create` fails with a firewall configuration error:
 <pre>Firewall configuration incorrect due to allowed IP restrictions on hosts: